mgugniewicz/spring-boot-app-docker/README.md

 Successfully built e74e5fa15b94
 ```

-To chekc if our image is build and push to docker run command:
+To check if image is build and copied to docker, run command:
 ```
 docker images
 ```